rushirg/ComputerVision/CornerDetection/README.md

 ### Summary
 [Harris Corner Detector](https://en.wikipedia.org/wiki/Harris_Corner_Detector) is a corner detection algorithm that is commonly used in computer vision algorithms to extract corners and infer the features of an image.
 A corner is a point whose local neighbourhood stands in two dominant and different edge directions.
-In easy words we can say a corner is a junction of two edges, where an edge is a sudden change in image brightness.
+In easy words we can say a corner is a junction of two edges, where an edge is a sudden change in image brightness.</br>
 We have used [Sobel Operator](https://en.wikipedia.org/wiki/Sobel_operator) to extract the edges from the input image.
 We have implemented the Harris Corner Detection by two ways.
 1. [Without using any Direct API](https://github.com/rushirg/ComputerVision/blob/master/CornerDetection/HarrisCornerDetector.py)(Only with numpy)